SAP/luigi/docs/luigi-element-api.md

 # Luigi Element

-This document outlines the parameters provided by the Luigi Luigi Element.
+This document outlines the parameters provided by the Luigi Element.
 The `LuigiElement` class is a base class for building web component micro frontends within the Luigi framework.
 It provides essential functionality for rendering and managing the lifecycle of web components.

 ## Example Usage